-Example: A 3-credit course can be composed of 45 lecture hours, or 15 lecture hours and 60 lab hours.
+Example: A 3-credit course in a 15-week trimester can be composed of 45 lecture hours, or 15 lecture hours and 60 lab hours, and 90 out-of-class work hours.

 INTERNSHIP/PRACTICUM CREDIT HOUR

 Internship/practicum hours are determined by the supervising faculty and the work supervisor at the cooperating site if applicable, both of whom must judge and certify different aspects of the student's work.
 This in turn represents between 45 and 60 hours of work per term.
 Three (3) credit hours represents between 135 and 180 total hours of academic work per term